Adding a Zip to an In-seam Pocket

 Open the pocket bag, use a narrow toed zipper foot( I usually have these for sale in my shop) to stitch where you've pinned.
 Just the length of the pocket opening.

 Place the second pocket bag exactly on top of the first, right sides together.
 Pin through both pockets, but not the body fabric.

 Machine the pocket bags together.
 This is all you need to do if you're going to line the garment.

 If the inside will show, use your favoured method to neaten the edges.

 It's now time to join the two main body pieces together.
 On my coat that was the front panel to the side front.

 Match the two pieces right sides together.
 Pin the whole seam.
-Use a zipper foot to stitch the seam along the length of the pocket, keeping the edge of the fabric against the 15mm line.
+Use a narrow toed zipper foot to stitch the seam along the length of the pocket, keeping the edge of the fabric against the seam line.

 Use your preferred machine foot, stitch the seam above and below the pocket, carefully overlapping the machining.
 Neaten the seam in an appropriate way for your fabric..
 However, remember that when finished the seam will press away from the pocket.